ginkgo-project/ginkgo/ABOUT-LICENSING.md

 possible to obtain a fully functional installation of Ginkgo without any of them).
 They include the following:

-When compiling Ginkgo with `-DBUILT_TEST=ON`, the build system will download and build [Google Test](https://github.com/google/googletest), and link the binary with Ginkgo's unit tests.
+When compiling Ginkgo with `-DGINKGO_BUILD_TEST=ON`, the build system will download and build [Google Test](https://github.com/google/googletest), and link the binary with Ginkgo's unit tests.
 Google Test is available under the following license:

 > Copyright 2008, Google Inc.
 > All rights reserved.